MicrosoftDocs/Viva/Viva/insights/personal/teams/suggested-tasks.md

 :::image type="content" source="images/productivity-suggested-tasks-unpin.png" alt-text="Screenshot that shows an unpin icon highlighted beneath a user's name and profile image.":::

 ## Stay on top of commitments, requests, and follow-ups

-It's easy to lose track of commitments you've made to your colleagues over email.
-This insight helps you make sure that nothing falls through the cracks by reminding you of tasks you've agreed to do.
-It is based on emails that you've sent and requests from your colleagues during the last 14 days of email communication, and includes:
+It's easy to lose track of commitments made over email.
+To help make sure nothing falls through the cracks, this insight reminds you of tasks you've agreed to do, and others have agreed to do for you, over the last 14 days of email communication.
+You might find reminders for:

-* Commitments – Things you promised or committed to do for someone else over email
+* **Commitments**, which are things you promised or committed to do for someone else over email.
-* Requests – Things that other people asked you to do over email
+* **Requests**, which are things that other people asked you to do over email.
-* Follow-ups – Things that you asked for from other over email
+* **Follow-ups**, which are things that you asked for from others over email.

 Here's an example of a commitment.
 After it's complete, you can mark it as **Done**.